siberianfox/tinygwiki/Flow-Control-and-Footers.md

 * Managing planner queue depth with queue reports.
 Enabling queue reports ($qv=1) will cause the queue depth to be reported each time a command(s) is added to the planner.
 As mentioned earlier, these queue reports may be throttled by the system if they are very closely spaced.
 This method, coupled with some form of flow control, is preferred.

-## Changes Being Considered / Options
+## Changes Made

 #### Add RTS/CTS flow control
-RTS/CTS is currently in test in dev branch 380.02 and larger.
+RTS/CTS is currently in test in the master branch (build 380.08) and later builds.
 RTS/CTS is available in addition to XON/XOFF as mutually exclusive settings: e.g.
 $ex=0  no flow control
 $ex=1  XON/XOFF flow control
 $ex=2  RTS/CTS flow control